 A few rules are posted along with the pool hours.

 The pool sits on the opposite side.
 It’s the shape of a wheel well.

 Additionally, the Turbo Wash Laundromat is located beside the pool.

-Your children will love staying here, and they’ll remember these larger-than-life characters around the resort for many years to come.
-And don’t be surprised if they want to spend more time at the pool than in the theme parks.
+Your kids will likely love the pools at Disney’s Art of Animation and the hotel.
+Don’t be surprised if they want to spend more time at the pool than in the theme parks!

 - Disney’s Art of Animation Review

 - The Best Pools at Disney World